 definition of allowable expenses.
 You should also consider issues such as the

-for college.
-In certain circumstances, it might be better to have the child
+used for college.
+In certain circumstances, it might be better to have the

-mind when determining the best way to claim a tax break for education:
+following in mind when determining the best way to claim a tax break for

 - Is the student a dependent?

 - Does the student

 - Did you pay any student loan